Collaborative Labeling and Appliance Standards Program (CLASP)

 For this project, Econoler studied the existing national and regional institutional, regulatory and policy frameworks within the ECOWAS and analyzed the opportunities and challenges for implementing the regional appliance S&L program.

-- Created a list of the most relevant regional and national institutions for EE and S&L promotion, including but not limited to governmental bodies, EE agencies, test laboratories and power regulation authorities.
+- Created a list of the most relevant regional and national institutions for EE and S&L promotion;

-- Surveyed the EE and S&L laws, regulations, policies and programs in place or being developed in each country, as well as at the regional level.
+- Surveyed the EE and S&L laws, regulations, policies and programs in place or being developed in each country;

 - Evaluated the capacity of the said institutions to establish, monitor and enforce compliance of regional S&L policies.